 - Occasional crashes on some devices when preloading the sound effects.

 - Failure to render videos of lower resolutions on some Android devices.

-- Occasionally, an Android client can still interoperate in a communication channel when removed from the dashboard.
+- Occasionally, an Android client still interoperates in a communication channel when removed from Dashboard.

-- Video resolution inconsistencies between the encoder and the decoder in the live broadcast mode.
+- Video resolution inconsistencies between the encoder and the decoder in the Live-broadcast profile.

 - Failure to enable the hardware encoder on some Android devices.

-- Occasional video freezes in the communication or live broadcast mode.
+- Occasional video freezes in the Communication or Live-broadcast profile.

 - Occasional crashes when calling the

 muteRemoteVideoStreammethod after joining the channel.

 - Occasional video freezes on some Android devices when switching from the Communication profile to the Live-broadcast profile.